-Nowadays, it’s a cliché usually said for comedic effect, often with a German accent as if said by an evil Nazi, and delivered as a personalized threat: “Ve haf vays of making you talk!”
+It’s usually said for comedic effect, often with a heavy foreign accent, like: “Ve haf vays of making you talk!”

 It premiered in New York City on January 11, 1935.

-The plot deals with their efforts to thwart a revolt by an Indian version of Osama bin Laden named Mohammed Khan, played by the great character actor Douglas Dumbrille.
+The plot deals with their efforts to thwart a revolt against British rule by an Indian leader named Mohammed Khan, played by the great character actor Douglas Dumbrille.

-Starting with Gary Cooper, the three soldiers have sharp slivers of bamboo inserted under their fingernails.
+One by one, starting with Gary Cooper, sharp slivers of bamboo are inserted under their fingernails.
 Then the bamboo slivers are set on fire.

-* * * * * *
+* * * * * * * * * *